ChenlizheMe/InfEngine/docs/learn/custom-render-pipelines.md

 For example, explicit claims `Queue(1, 100)` and `Queue(201, 300)` in the opaque domain make `otherwise()` own `0`, `101..200`, and `301..2500`.
 The compiler rejects overlapping or out-of-domain ownership while building the topology.

+Shadow casting uses its own queue.
+The declarative compiler draws shadow casters for Queue `0..2999`, and the built-in pipelines read the same defaults from `EngineConfig` (`shadow_caster_queue_min/max`).
+Materials with Queue `3000..9999` therefore do not cast shadows under the default settings, and route ownership does not change that.
+A project can adjust the engine queue bounds through `EngineConfig`; the DSL compiler currently keeps its own fixed range.

 Two failure probes make the edge behavior reproducible:

 ```python